gjinrexhaj/gjinrexhaj/README.md

 - 🔭 I’m currently working on **3d renderer using OpenGL**

 - 🌱 I’m currently learning **C, C++, and Kotlin**

-- 👨‍💻 All of my public projects are available at [https://gjinrexhaj.github.io/](https://gjinrexhaj.github.io/)

 - 📫 How to reach me: **gjin.contact@gmail.com**